 The Atkins diet forced us all to swear off carbs in the pursuit of our dream bodies.
 They became ‘The Untouchables’.

 Carbs have since become one of the first things dieters cut out in a hope to lose weight.

-Whilst following a low-carb diet is a great way to enter Ketosis and lose weight, the key to long-term weight loss is balance.
+Whilst following a low-carb diet is a great way to lose weight, the key to long-term weight loss is balance.